 Short-Term Disability for Spouses

-Short-term disability insurance covers spouses when he or she is the insured individual.
-A private policy pertains to one person only.
-Unlike other types of insurance programs, you do not choose between plans covering husband/wife, single parent, or the entire family.
+Long-term and short-term disability covers spouses only when they are the insured individual.
+Most private and public programs pertain to one person only.
+Unlike other insurance programs, you do not choose between plans covering husband/wife, single parent, or the entire family.